 The Nature Conservancy provides hunting opportunities at all five of our preserves in North Dakota.

 Hunting is an important management tool for the Conservancy, particularly to reduce the damage to native plant communities from white-tail deer.

 With the increase in human population and fragmentation of land due to conversion for development, energy use and agriculture, the lands available for hunting in North Dakota are decreasing.

 The Conservancy’s work to protect more than 41,000 acres in North Dakota since 1981 protects the habitat that game species and other wildlife need to survive and provides places where young and old alike can enjoy hunting and other recreational activities.

 While all of our preserves in North Dakota provide hunting opportunities, there are restrictions to protect sensitive natural areas.
 Hunters must comply with all of our hunting rules.

 No hunting of sharp-tailed grouse or prairie chickens.

-    Download Hunting Permit (less than 1 mb)
+Download Hunting Permit and Map (less than 2 mb)